flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/settings.md

         !!! warning "Synchronization Issues Expected"
             The aircraft's custom Flight Management System provides better accuracy and features over the default flight plan manager in Microsoft Flight simulator which results in issues syncing the flight plan from the MCDU back into the simulator.
 Do not expect it to work properly in all cases.

-- External MCDU Server Port
-    - User can change the port for the internal MCDU websocket server in case the default port is already occupied on the user's system.
-    - Default is: 8380
-    - ~~This is not the port for using in the browser to access the MCDU Web Interface.~~
 - Enable MCDU Server Connection
     - Auto:
         - The MCDU attempts to connect to the MCDU Server for 5min after pressing "Ready to Fly" (`Active` is shown).